 At the close of the lunch period, the researcher collected the lunch trays and refuse for each of the 90 students in the cafeteria.
-This protocol for lunch waste disposal was used because students are accustomed to having an adult dispose of trays and waste at the end of the lunch period.
+This protocol for lunch waste disposal was used because students were accustomed to having an adult dispose of trays and waste at the end of the lunch period.
 For randomly selected seats, the author made note of each item selected and carefully recorded what was consumed and not consumed by the student (not consumed, one-fourth consumed, half consumed, three-fourths consumed, completely consumed).
 While disposing of lunch trays, contents in milk and juice containers were checked, and a record of the extent that main entrees and side dishes were eaten was made.
 Unlike before-and-after photos and 24-hour recalls used in prior analysis, each food item was inspected closely to generate a close estimate of what was actually consumed by each student.

 Measures

 School lunch offerings consisted of a main meal, juice, milk, and side options.
-Nutritional content for the entire school lunch of each student was collected analyzed.
+Nutritional content for the entire school lunch of each student was collected and analyzed.
 By using the School Lunch Measurement Record, calories, protein, carbohydrates, fiber, sugar, saturated fat, sodium, cholesterol, total fat, vitamin A, vitamin C, iron, and calcium were recorded for each food or drink item selected and consumed by students.
 The recorded amounts for sugar are more complex than other nutritional items because sugar is consumed in different forms (e.g. sucrose, glucose, fructose), and there is a fair amount of uncertainty about the relative effects of varying forms of sugar on physical health (Morenga et al., 2013).
 Many school food suppliers also do not distinguish between naturally occurring and added sugar in food items.
 As a result, total sugar was recorded and compared to WHO-recommended amounts for total sugar for children (World Health Organization, 2015).
-All sixth-grade students in the study were directly certified as being from low-families who receive federal assistance through SNAP.
-The students’ genders were also noted.
+Within the School Lunch Measurement Record the students gender was also noted.

 Analysis

 During the analysis, the percentage of different lunch items selected was generated.
-For each type of item selection, the percentages of students fully, partially, or not at all consuming the item were analyzed.
+For each food item that was selected, the percentages of students fully, partially, or not at all consuming the item were analyzed.
 Subsequently, USDA daily requirements for milk, meat, vegetables, and fruit were recorded and compared to the percentage of students in the sample who consumed any amount of milk, meat, vegetables, and fruit.
 For the main analysis of nutritional intakes, the total amount of calories, protein, carbohydrates, fiber, sugar, saturated fat, sodium, cholesterol, and total fat in each food item was recorded.
 The nutritional content of selected food items was then compared to the nutritional content consumed for each food item.
 To examine the total amount of nutritional content selected and consumed, the nutritional content was added together across different food items.
-The total nutritional content selected was subtracted from the total amount consumed for calories, protein, carbohydrates, fiber, sugar, saturated fat, sodium, cholesterol, and total fat.
+The total nutritional content selected was subsequently subtracted from the total amount consumed for calories, protein, carbohydrates, fiber, sugar, saturated fat, sodium, cholesterol, and total fat.

 Qualitative Phase II